Randal Grichuk Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks 11th in MLB with a collective 8.9 strikeouts per nine innings.
+- The pitching staff for the Giants has a collective 8.9 K/9, which ranks 11th in MLB.

-- Giants pitchers combine to surrender 92 home runs (one per game), the eighth-fewest in baseball.
+- Giants pitchers combine to give up the eighth-fewest home runs in baseball (93 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.